aquarial/urbit-lfs-filehosting/data/provider.md

 # works with stable rust
 ```

 Every time the fileserver starts up, it generates a new secret key to communicate with the provider.
-This key makes sure only the provider ship can authorize actions on the fileserver.
+This key makes sure only the provider ship can authorize actions on the fileserver. (todo: allow configuring a static key)

 ```
 Authorized Header is aosdivj)(*jOIgs0gjipaox-v*)
 ```

 ### How to setup NGINX for ship (based off https://subject.network/posts/urbit-nginx-letsencrypt/)